Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_DM.rst

 	*
 		- t_DataType

-		- the data type of the matrix entries
+		- The data type of the matrix entries.

 	*
 		- t_ParEntries

-		- number of parallelly processed entries in the matrix
+		- Number of parallelly processed entries in the matrix.

 	*
 		- t_ParBlocks

-		- number of t_ParEntries, p_n must be multiple t_ParEntries * t_ParBlocks
+		- Number of t_ParEntries; p_n must be multiple t_ParEntries * t_ParBlocks.

 	*
 		- p_n

-		- number of rows/cols in a square matrix
+		- Number of rows/cols in a square matrix.

 	*
 		- p_k

-		- number of superdiagonals
+		- Number of superdiagonals.

 	*
 		- p_a

-		- a p_n x p_n symmetric banded matrix with on-chip column-major storage and corresponding 0 paddings
+		- a p_n x p_n symmetric banded matrix with on-chip column-major storage and corresponding 0 paddings.

 	*
 		- p_out

-		- output stream, which is row-aligned with 0 paddings along subdiagonals
+		- Output stream, which is row-aligned with 0 paddings along subdiagonals.

 sbmSub2Stream
 ##############